Blendify/blender-manual/blender_docs/manual/physics/cloth/examples.rst

    Flag with wind applied.

-Regression blend-file for Cloth with wind and self collisions (also the blend for the image above):
+Regression blend-file for Cloth with wind and self-collisions (also the blend for the image above):
 `Cloth flag with wind and selfcollisions <https://wiki.blender.org/index.php/Media:Cloth-flag2.blend>`__.